chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/search-api/overview.md

 ## Availability

-The Search API is currently available in beta for Chroma Cloud.
+The Search API is available for Chroma Cloud.
 Support for local Chroma deployments will be available in a future release.

 ## Required Setup